 You want to buy Bitcoin, but what are you going to do with it once you own it?
 When you buy Bitcoin in Canada, there are three main categories covering what you can do with it.

 Are you buying Bitcoin as an investment?
-The Bank of Canada reported that 58% of Canadians own Bitcoin for investment purposes.
-Other reasons for buying Bitcoin include an interest in new technologies, friends how own Bitcoin, and buying Bitcoin for transactions.
+A 2018 study by The Bank of Canada reported that of those that own Bitcoin, 58% of Canadians own Bitcoin for investment purposes.
+In 2020, Canadians continue to buy and sell cryptocurrency in order to purchase items online, transfer value to a friend of a family member, and move money internationally.
 Investment is by far the most popular reason for owning Bitcoin.

 Investors can be split into two groups: short-term traders and those who buy and hold.
 Buy and hold (also known as HODL) means waiting for long or short-term price increases, then cashing out with the profits.
 Bitcoin prices and other digital currencies are going through a period of volatility right now, and you assume the same risks you would investing in a volatile stock or a fiat currency.

 You can hold Bitcoin on a cryptocurrency exchange in Canada or use your own software or hardware wallet.
 One security measure to look for in a crypto exchange is cold storage.
-At Bitbuy, 95% of the currency held on our platform is kept in cold storage offline.
+At Bitbuy, 95% of the currency held on our platform is kept in cold storage offline, and all user BTC balances are insured.
 You can also transfer your Bitcoin to a wallet.
 You can use a software wallet such as desktop or mobile or hardware such as paper as or a USB drive that contains a unique address on the blockchain.
 There’s more on Bitcoin wallets further ahead.

 Bitcoin is the most well-known and popular cryptocurrency worldwide but there are other cryptocurrencies out there.
 You can buy other major cryptocurrencies with Canadian dollars such as Ethereum, Litecoin, and Bitcoin Cash on Bitbuy, but there are many more out there that can’t be bought with fiat currency due to their small nature.
 Instead you can use Bitcoin to buy these other cryptocurrencies.
-Ethereum has become a popular cryptocurrency to exchange in ICOs (Initial Coin Offerings), a popular way for start-up companies to find funding.
+Ethereum has become a popular cryptocurrency to exchange for DeFi tokens, an emerging trend in crypto in 2020.

 More and more retailers are accepting Bitcoin for purchases.
 Bitcoin may have found success as an investment product, but tech companies, travel sites, and e-commerce are helping Bitcoin realize its potential as a currency.
 You can buy goods and services online with Bitcoin, but make sure you know and trust the person or organization you send your Bitcoin.
 Bitcoin transactions are irreversible.
 When you first start making payments with Bitcoin, you may want to stick with major retailers as you familiarize yourself with the process.
 You will need to know the blockchain address of the retailer in order to send them payment.